Anne makes a mistake.

 "No, no, no," She shouted.
 Suddenly something reacted inside of her, convincing her that there just may be a better after-life, and all she had to do was run.
 She sprinted across the footway to dive over the railings.

 She heard some people shouting and turned her head to see some people running towards her.
 Just as suddenly, the doubt and fear returned and as she dived over she managed to grip the bar at the top with one of her hands, but her body weight flipped her over and her legs followed with the momentum.
 She gripped the bar tightly.
 She didn't want to die after all.
-She wanted to get back, she wanted to go to try and get her job back at the garden centre, she wanted to forgive her friend Ruth, she wanted to patch things up with her sisters, she wanted to see if I could get her mother to like her, but most of all she wanted to find Dennis and beg for his forgiveness.
+She wanted to get back, she wanted to go to try and get her job back at the garden centre, she wanted to forgive her friend Ruth, she wanted to patch things up with her sisters, she wanted to see if she could get her mother to like her, but most of all she wanted to find Dennis and beg for his forgiveness.

 The worried people running up didn’t have time to save her.
-Her bodyweight pulled on her arm, hey grip was wrenched from the bar and she began to fall.
+Her bodyweight pulled on her arm, her grip was wrenched from the bar and she began to fall.
 She could see the water thirty feet below.
 She was petrified as she looked at the water hurtling up towards her, believing that this was the last moment of her life.
 She tried to scream out in terror, but no sounds left her mouth, and then nothing.